 With the welcoming of spring, we are hearing more and more exciting news of shincha as tea farmers complete their first spring harvest, it is really a golden time during the golden week in Japan (there are several Japanese holidays durning this time spanning the period from 29th of April to early May).
 At Yunomi, we are just as excited to be receiving and selling shinchas from this year’s harvest (2021) and the good news is, if you have a specific shincha you are waiting for, there is potential to pre-order, too.

-Shincha literally means “new tea” in Japanese (新 ”Shin” means new, 茶 “cha” means tea) and comes with several definitions.
-Broadly speaking, shincha refers to any leaf (from the plant camelius senisus) in the first two months or so after Spring growth restarts, when the leaves are fresh and new.
-General use of the term refers more specifically to the spring harvest, and the first two months or so afterwards.
-This means the same spring tea called shincha in May is no longer called shincha in August because it is no longer new.
+Shincha literally means “new tea” in Japanese (新 "Shin" means new, 茶 "cha" means tea) and comes with several definitions.
+Broadly speaking, shincha refers to any leaf (from the plant camellia sinensis) in the first two months or so after it is harvested and processed into dried tea leaf.
+Most commonly, this is the spring harvest between April - May, though in rare cases you may see some selling shincha from the summer or even autumn harvest.
+This means the same spring tea called shincha in May is no longer called shincha in August because it is no longer considered "new" and at it's freshest.

 However, many farmers will harvest extra early for particularly young, tender leaves.
 These have several names (we include an example of a product from these specific harvests):

-Hashiri shincha : Hashiri means "run"; therefore implying that the farmers have to run out to the tea fields to harvest the leaves at earliest point possible.
+- Hashiri shincha: Hashiri means "run"; therefore implying that the farmers have to run out to the tea fields to harvest the leaves at earliest point possible.
+The character 大 (pronounced "OH") is added to extra early harvests for emphasis: 大走り - "oh-hashiri".

-Hatsutsumi shincha: "First picking" or the farmer's very first harvest of the spring season.
+- Hatsutsumi shincha: "First picking" 初摘み or the farmer's very first picking of the spring season.

-Hachijyu hachiya shincha: "88th night" referring to the 88th day of spring in the old lunar calendar, tea picked on this day is said to be the best and brings good fortune for the year (this time comes in early May, this year it was May 1st).
+- Hachijyu hachiya shincha: "88th night" referring to the 88th day of spring in the old lunar calendar, tea picked on this day is said to be the best and brings good fortune for the year (this time comes in early May, this year it was May 1st).
+Also, it is referred to as the night because in pre-modern times when the lunar calendar was used, the day ended at sunset and night was the beginning of the next day, so "night" was how Japanese counted the days.

 Kajihara Tea Garden, A breathtaking view of their 2021 Shincha harvest, zairai cultivar.
 Tsuge, Ashikita Village, Kumamoto Prefecture.